 Bringing people together from different backgrounds has the power to change the world.

-On a Build, everyone has the chance to experience something we call a “Day in the Life”—where volunteers and local families are able to cook, clean, and communicate together with the help of one of our translators.
+On a Build, everyone has the chance to experience something we call “Family Visits”—where volunteers and local families are able to cook, clean, and communicate together with the help of one of our translators.
 It’s a special time that allows for connections to be made that can leave a lasting impact.

 The last time Seycove students were with us back in 2018, heavy rains had recently hit the community days before Andrea and a handful of her students had the chance to visit with the Garcia Vasquez family for their Day in the Life experience.